LaurenceJJones/workshop-katacoda/crowdsec-appsec/step1_2_2.md

-Whilst we have the preview repositories installed we can also install the preview version of the Nginx lua remediation component.
+Whilst we have the repositories installed we can also install the version of the Nginx lua remediation component.
 This will allow us to block requests using the Nginx lua module.

 ```
 apt install crowdsec-nginx-bouncer -y